tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Ask if there's a student who would like to volunteer to summarize what was learned today.

-* Ask if there are any volunteers who would like to add to what the previous student stated.
+* Ask if any volunteers would like to add to what the previous student stated.

 Guide students and the recap session.
 Use the below sample statements and questions to guide students if student engagement and participation is low.
 Only use these if necessary; let the students drive the session as much as possible.